Emergent frequency-dependent selection predicts mutation outcomes in complex ecological communities: Comparison between selection and drift dynamics

-Both our results and the traditional results in population genetics can be qualitatively understood by comparing the relative sizes of selection and drift terms in the differential equation for $f$.
-As explained in the main text, in classic population genetics a mutant starts to invade at a very small frequency, where the demographic noise dominates.
-The mutant can either become extinct or grow to a larger frequency, both due to the demographic noise.
-This process continues until the surviving mutants reach a frequency $f\sim 1/N_\mathrm{eff}|s|$ , where the deterministic dynamics from natural selection becomes dominant instead.
+For pedagogical purposes, it is helpful to start by re-deriving some classic results from population genetics in the absence of ecology.
+As explained in the main text, a mutant starts to invade at a very small frequency where genetic drift dominates.
+The mutant can either become extinct or grow to a larger frequency due to drift.
+This process continues until the surviving mutants reach a frequency $f\sim 1/N_\mathrm{eff}|s|$ , where selection becomes dominant instead.
+This critical frequency is the drift threshold as shown in Fig. 4a in the main text.

-Here we use similar arguments to understand the dynamics of $f$ under the presence of ecological effects.
-Although Eq. \eqref{eq:frequencyDynamicsSI} is not exactly solvable in general, various approximations can be made such that we can compare between the sizes of selection and drift.
+We now obtain a heuristic analytical estimate of drift threshold, following the approach in \cite{fisher2007course,good2016molecular}.
+Recall that the dynamics of $f$ in classic population genetics is given by

+The exact solution to this differential equation is in general complicated as both the growth rate and diffusion rate depends on $f$.
+On the other hand, analogous to the Euler method for numerically solving differential equations, we can approximate the dynamics of $f$ by splitting it into infinitesimal time intervals with width $\Delta t$.
+Within a time interval around some time $t$, the changes in both the growth rate and the diffusion rate can be neglected.
+Therefore, the change in frequency $\Delta f$ within the time interval can be easily solved and is given by

+where $z$ is a zero mean, unit variance Gaussian random variable.
+Below, we can simply use $f$ to denote $f(t)$.

+Let us focus on small frequencies $f\ll1$ where drift dominates over selection.
+In this case, $\Delta f$ can be either positive or negative due to randomness, and its magnitude can be estimated by the variance